 Gerald Breatnach is a lead in the Strategic Insights team at Google.
-Marleen Smit is an industry director for retail at Google Netherlands.
+Alanna Petroff is editor-in-chief at Think with Google, overseeing editorial across Europe, the Middle East, and Africa.

 Prices are rising fast around the world — so fast that many marketers working today were children the last time inflation reached such high levels.